nishantjr/college-notes/src/math418-intro-to-abstract-algebra-2/representation-theory.md

 *Induction:* Suppose that the claim holds for all vector spaces $W$ with $\mathrm{dim}W\leq n$ and $V$ is a vector space with
 $\mathrm{dim}V=n+1$.
 Now if $V$ is irreducible, then there's nothing to prove.
-If we have the case where $V$ is reducible, then there exists an invariant subspace
+If we have the case where $V$ is reducible, then there exists an stable subspace
 $W\subset V$ such that $0<\mathrm{dim}W<n+1$.
 By the above Lemma, we know that $V=W\oplus W^{\perp}$.
 By inductive hypothesis, we know that $W$ and $W^{\perp}$ are both direct sums of irreducible representations, so $V$ must ultimately be a direct